MN Home Selling and Short Notice Showings

 √ Vacuum Like a Pro

 Bring out your inner “Maids are Us” when you vacuum your carpets and leave those professional lines that people seem to like.
-I recommend doing this last, so you don’t have to walk over the carpets once they get the fluff up treatment.
+I recommend doing this last, so you don’t have to walk over the carpets once they get the fluff-up treatment.

 √ Let the Light Shine In

 Pull up the shades and blinds.
 Draw the drapes and let in as much natural light as possible.
 A bright home is an excellent selling point.
-Excellent natural light exposure is a must-have for many buyers.
+Incredible natural light exposure is a must-have for many buyers.

 √ Set the Temperature

 If it is winter, set your thermostat a little warmer than usual, and summer, but it is a few greensreensoler.
 In summer, if your air conditioner is noisy, lowering the temp about 5 degrees below the thermostat setting should avoid having it turn on during the showing.

 Yes, I know energy is expensive, but when you sell your home, look at the big picture and don’t stress a few more dollars on your utility bill.
 Remember to make it as comfortable in your home as possible so buyers will linger.
 Take a tip from Goldilocks and make it just right, or prospects will be looking eagerly at the exit.

 A dark home is not welcoming and will have buyers wondering if you are trying to hide something.
 Shine a light into all the dark corners by turning on all the lights.